Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Exceptional Events.md

 ### Scenario: unauthorized user
 - Given: Game is running.
 - When: Click reset button.
-- Then: Set the scores of bath the player to zero and restart the game.
+- Then: Set the scores of both the player to zero and restart the game.